top of page

 Love Feasts and the Lord's Table

-Paul rebuked the Corinthian church for corrupting the Lord's Supper.
+Paul rebuked the Corinthian church for corrupting the Lord's table.
 The wealthy flaunted their privilege while the poor went hungry (1 Cor.
 11:20–22).
 In the first century, communion was not a symbolic wafer but a love feast (Greek: agapē, G26; cf. Jude 1:12).
-The meals Christians share today reflect that original intent more closely than the ritualized form that later developed.
+The meals Christians share today more closely reflect that original intent than the later ritualized form.
+Paul called the church to repentance, not for neglecting ceremony, but for violating love and hospitality.
+Communion compels believers to move beyond ethnic, racial, and economic divisions.
+It does not promote class warfare but embodies Christ's command to share freely according to need (Acts 2:44–46).

 A man in a beige robe offers a cup to another's hand in a dimly lit room.
 Wooden table with plates, bread, and herbs.
 Calm atmosphere.